Bernardino Machado

-Bernardino Luíz Machado Guimarães (March 28, 1851 – April 29, 1944) was the president of Portugal, serving from 1915 to 1917 and again from 1925 to 1926.
+Bernardino Luíz Machado Guimarães (28 March 1851 – 29 April 1944) was the president of Portugal, serving from 1915 to 1917 and again from 1925 to 1926.

 In 1917, Sidónio Pais, who was at the head of a military junta, dissolved Congress and removed Machado, forcing him to leave the country.
 Later, in 1925, he returned to the presidency of the Republic and, a year later, he was again overthrown by the military revolution of 28 May 1926, which instituted the military dictatorship and paved the way for the establishment of the Estado Novo.

 Early life

-Bernardino Machado was born in Rio de Janeiro, Empire of Brazil, the son of António Luís Machado Guimarães (1820–1882), 1st Baron of Joane and a nobleman of the royal household, a rich merchant raised to the nobility, and his second wife Praxedes de Sousa Guimarães.
-Bernardino came to Portugal in 1860, enrolled at Coimbra University in 1866, studied mathematics for three years, and graduated in philosophy in 1873.
-In 1872, he chose to obtain Portuguese nationality.
-Machado continued his studies, obtaining a doctorate in philosophy in 1876 and graduated in general agriculture and rural economy in 1883.
+Bernardino Machado was born in Rio de Janeiro, Empire of Brazil, the son of António Luís Machado Guimarães (1820–1882), 1st Baron of Joane and a nobleman of the royal household, a rich merchant raised to the nobility, and his second wife, Brazilian Praxedes de Sousa Guimarães.
+Bernardino arrived in Portugal in 1860, enrolled at Coimbra University in 1866, studied mathematics for three years, and graduated in philosophy in 1873.
+In 1872, he chose to acquire Portuguese nationality.
+Machado continued his studies, obtaining a doctorate in philosophy in 1876, and graduated in general agriculture and rural economy in 1883.
 He lectured at that institution beginning in 1877.

 In Porto in January 1882 he married Elzira Dantas Gonçalves Pereira (Rio de Janeiro, 15 December 1865 – Porto, 21 April 1942), by whom he had nineteen children.
 One of his sons-in-law was the writer Aquilino Ribeiro, whose own son was Aquilino Ribeiro Machado, the first mayor of Lisbon after the Carnation Revolution.